Dual Diagnosis Treatment Wolfeboro, NH

 Crooked River Counseling Pa Main Office - 35.3 miles from Wolfeboro, NH

-Crooked River Counseling Pa Main Office is a dual diagnosis treatment center in Bridgton, ME that provides treatment services for mental health and substance use disorders that include depression as well as schizophrenia.
+Crooked River Counseling Pa Main Office is a dual-diagnosis treatment center in Bridgton, Maine that provides treatment services for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as paranoid personality disorder.

 Address: 87 South High Street, Bridgton, ME 04009 in Cumberland County